 The flat iron steak is difficult to retrieve from the Chuck and there is a large piece of tough gristle that has to be removed from the center of the steak.
 Here is a great video that shows you exactly what it takes to get this steak from a steer.

+Because the flat iron is such a hassle to harvest many butcher’s don’t bother with it and use it for ground chuck.
 When butcher’s do harvest this steak they are left with two flat irons per Chuck.
 Since there are two Chucks per steer there are only four flat irons per animal.

 The percentage of butcher’s who will go through the trouble of harvesting this steak combined with the limited number of these steaks per animal is the reason why the flat iron can be so hard to find at your grocery store.

-How to Cook Flat Iron Steak?
+How to Cook a Flat Iron by Sous Vide

 My take on cooking this steak is to keep it simple and not over complicate things.
 The meat is already incredibly tender and flavorful so I don’t bother with marinades, fancy dry rubs, etc.